9 Tips For A Cool Event Dessert Bar

 Pick varying height lolly display containers for interest

-Or amaze everyone by hiring a fairy floss cart to whip up fresh sugary confections in your wedding decor colours!
+Or amaze everyone by hiring a fairy floss cart to whip up fresh sugary confections in your decor colour scheme!

 Get your sweets to do double duty as guest favours

 Why not order sweets to thank your guests with?
 This saves you money, and gives your guests something fun to take home.
-Baby gumball machines make popular and cute guest favours!
+Mini gumball machines make popular and cute guest favours!

 How to avoid your dessert bar getting messy

 There's a couple of options.
-You may want to organise an attendant, bridesmaid or family member at your venue, serving guests and refilling jars as needed.
+You may want to organise an attendant at your venue, serving guests and refilling jars as needed.

 Avoid serving black-coloured sweets

-While they "look" stylish being served at a black-and-white themed wedding, the awful truth is the food dye in black sweets actually turns your teeth and mouth an unattractive green which could be a disaster for photos!
-Although you might not mind if it's for Halloween...
+Unless it's Halloween.
+While they "look" stylish being served at a black-and-white themed event, the awful truth is the food dye in black sweets actually turns your teeth and mouth an unattractive green which could be a disaster for photos!